NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 The next sections are going to discuss installation and usage of the **_openstack_ command line client** with some working examples.

 {% BgBox info %}
 If you want to use the traditional OpenStack clients like *glance, cinder*, etc. you still can.
 The following instructions for installation and configuration also apply to the traditional clients.
-Only the name *openstack* in the packagename *python-openstackclient* has to be replaced by the respective tool's name in the installation command.
+Only the name *openstack* in the package name *python-openstackclient* has to be replaced by the respective tool's name in the installation command.
 For example, if you want to install *glance*, replace *python-openstackclient* by *python-glanceclient*.
 {% endBgBox %}

 {% BgBox important %}